CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 You may need to change the ``Torque_StripJobArraySuffix`` configuration parameter if you see qsub illegal dependency errors.

+You can pass extra options to the Torque qsub command by configuring the ``Torque_QsubExtraParams`` parameter in the configuration file.

 Grid Engine
 ~~~~~~~~~~~
 To run the SNP Pipeline on grid engine you must use a configuration file to specify